j2jun/cse15l-lab-reports/lab-report-4-week-5.md

 ./government/Media
 ```

 Finding all directories help you to know what is in the folder.
+Also, you can organize your folder according to the name of the folder.

 ---